 Some have encountered ripped seams.

 Ironman approved.
-Comes in a wide range of sizes.
-High marks for performing well during daily workouts as well as competition.
+Sleeveless design provides excellent range of motion for swimming.Hydrodynamic neoprene construction, made with Yamamoto #39.
+Excellent buoyancy.
+Performs well for regular workouts and competition.
 Fits comfortably in tight areas and maintains body temperature even when exerting energy in extreme conditions.
-Reviewers also highlight the easy-to-use zipper.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.